Cisneros v. CCISD: Background

+District Court Case

 In 1966, the children of Jose Cisneros complained to their father about the run-down nature and poor sanitary conditions of their Corpus Christi, Texas school.
 The school they were attending was a formerly all-black school and had neglected the sanitary care provided to wealthier schools.
 For two years, Cisneros attempted to persuade the school board to take action to fix the deprived schools across Corpus Christi but was unsuccessful.
 This led Cisneros to seek aid from the Civil Rights Commissioner Héctor P. García.
 The local Corpus Christi chapter of the United Steel Workers of America Union provided legal aid and assistance to the twenty-three families who were the plaintiffs.
 Through an investigation of school lines and the separating of students from different social classes, it was revealed that CCISD violated the 14th Amendment and the Civil Rights Act.
 In 1968, Cisneros and other concerned parents hired lawyer James De Anda and filed a lawsuit against CCISD for their acts of segregation and discrimination against Mexican American students.

 The court hearings began in May 1970.
 Cisneros testified that Mexican Americans are an identifiable minority that suffered discrimination and segregation and deserve the same protection as African Americans under the rights of the Brown v.
 Board of Education case.
 Corpus Christi Independent School District was found guilty of de jure segregation, separation of race enforced by the law, and intentionally maintained a "dual school system," where lower class students were treated differently than higher class students.
 CCISD's actions in question included "drawing school boundaries, locating schools, assigning teachers, and controlling transfer systems in ways that ensured that Mexican Americans attended segregated schools,".
 The ruling of Brown v.
 Board of Education applied to Cisneros v.
 CCISD due to the segregation and discrimination that the school district was acting against Mexican American students.

 The seated judge for the case, District Court Judge Woodrow Seals, stated that he was investigating five issues as determined by the case: